monGanti/javascript-prac/docs/forkifyProjectNotes.md

 8. index.js:    a. add this getResults function into the controlSearch function steps to render data

 #### Clear the input field in the search area

+9. searchView.js :  a. add clearInputField() method
+                    b. add clearResults() which exists on left side method using query selectors

+10. base.js : add any selectors to elements for step9

+11. index.js: a.
+IN controlSearch() add both methods to clearInputField() and clearResults()

+#### Edit the search list for NOT displaying full name and concising the list

+12. searchView.js : a. add a methods to concise the title name
+                    b. add that method within the markup method where the initial title was captured from the UI

+#### Add a Spinner while the search results are coming up on screen

+13. base.js : since the loader can be reused across multiple views, it's better to write it here a.) write a method to rnederLoader() b.) write a method to clearLoader()

+14. index.js: call both the methods here witin controlSearch() , also import the new methods

+#### Add Pagination to recipes results

+15. searchView.js : a. to the renderResults() methods we need enhancements
+                    b. add renderButtons() methods which can be called within renderResults()
+                    c. add a seperate method for exact button markup as well and call it within renderButtons()

+16. index.js    : a. add a click evenlistener for the page button
+                  b. modify the clearResults() with clearing out page HTML

+## Recipe MVC

+#### Recipe Model Creation

+1. Recipe.js : a.)
+Make a model and add the get api call async method b.)
+Add CalcCookTime() and TotalServing() methods based on the data c.) you cna test by calling this import into index.js to see that data details

+#### Recipe Controller
+2. Index.js : a.) add the eventhandler on Window which gets a unique hash id of each recipe b.) add a controlRecipe() method and start adding all recipe related code here

+#### Recipe View
+3. recipeView.js : a.) create the renderRecipe() functionwith markup for center of the page recipe section b.) add this to the index.js controller under recipe controller section c.) basically a click on a recipe will show its recipe details in the center d.) clear out the recipe each time using clearRecipe() on index.js -> controlRecipe()

+#### Update the count in the ingradients within the Recipe

+4. recipeView.js : a.) install fractorial into package.json to do some fractions within recipeView b.)

+#### Update the servings + /-